Azathothas/Stars/README.md

 - [LeanerCloud/ec2-instances-info](https://github.com/LeanerCloud/ec2-instances-info) – Golang library for specs and pricing information about AWS EC2 instances based on the data from www.ec2instances.info
 - [LeeBrotherston/badflare](https://github.com/LeeBrotherston/badflare) – OSINT tool for discovering the real IP addresses of services which are behind Cloudflare but not properly locked down
 - [Legit-Labs/legitify](https://github.com/Legit-Labs/legitify) – Detect and remediate misconfigurations and security risks across all your GitHub and GitLab assets
-- [Lifailon/lazyjournal](https://github.com/Lifailon/lazyjournal) – A TUI for reading logs from journalctl, file system, Docker and Podman containers, as well Kubernetes pods for quick viewing and filtering with fuzzy find, regex support and coloring the output, written in Go with the gocui.
+- [Lifailon/lazyjournal](https://github.com/Lifailon/lazyjournal) – A TUI for reading logs from journald, auditd, file system, Docker containers, Podman and Kubernetes pods for quick viewing and filtering with fuzzy find, regex support and coloring the output.
 - [Lissy93/who-dat](https://github.com/Lissy93/who-dat) – 🔎 A free no-CORS WHOIS/RDAP lookup API, for fetching domain registration info
 - [M0Rf30/yap](https://github.com/M0Rf30/yap) – Package software with ease 📦 Versatile deb, rpm and apk packager fueled by PKGBUILD specfiles and golang
 - [M3DZIK/go-pingbot](https://github.com/M3DZIK/go-pingbot) – ⚡ This application "pings" websites every few minutes.
 It can be used to keep the application alive on e.g. glitch.me or repl.it.